 Attendance at these office hours is not mandatory for students.
 The teaching of the material is done exclusively through the pre-recorded video lectures and textbook readings.
 The “office hour” times are simply to give students a chance to get help in real time.

-The pricing for the self-marking versions is as follows:
+The pricing for the parent-marking versions is as follows:

 *Chemistry $300 USD

 *Honors Chemistry $350 USD

 To purchase access for these course, please contact me through the contact form below.
 Access for these courses will start being offered at 12pm (12 noon) EST on August 12, 2019.
 At that time, a link will be posted here to an access form to download and/or print, fill out, and email back to me at firstname.lastname@example.org.
 Once the completed access form is received, an invoice will be emailed to you.
 These fees are due in full before access to course materials is given and there is no refund available for this option.
 The fees give 12 months of access (from the date your invoice is paid) to the course materials which includes recorded lecture videos, assignments, labs, chapter tests, a midterm exam, and a final exam.
 If more than 12 months is needed, additional access can be purchased in one month blocks.
 The parent will be provided with answer keys for all assessments.
 These versions of the courses do NOT include access to the live “office hour” sessions.
 In addition, I will be available for help with technical issues only.
 If you would like to preview the recorded lecture videos for either course, please see the links on each course’s webpage.
-If you would like to preview the schedule, lecture handouts, and assessments for the first chapter of each course, please see here for the Chemistry course and here for the Honors Chemistry course.
+If you would like to preview the schedule and assessments for the first chapter of each course, please see here for the Chemistry course and here for the Honors Chemistry course.